kinpkt/scramble-manager/README.md

 This web application is for organizing scramble .zip files from WCA's TNoodle into structured folders based on event's stage and date.

+Some of the codes were modified from CristCuber's [scramble-organizer](https://www.github.com/cristcuber/scramble-organizer) (Originally written in Golang)

+---

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started